Danny Sonner: Later career

 He moved on to former club Walsall, now led by Richard Money, but due to injury he played just seven games of the 2007–08 season before leaving the club in September 2007.
 In January 2008, Sonner and fellow "Saddlers" teammate, Paul Hall both joined League Two strugglers Wrexham.
 He was released by manager Brian Little in May 2008, following the club's relegation to the Conference.
 Sonner scored once during his spell at Wrexham, his goal coming in a 2–2 draw with Morecambe on 29 January 2008.

 International career

 Sonner has represented Northern Ireland 13 times.
 Between 1995 and 1999 he also earned four Northern Ireland B caps, scoring one goal.

 He earned his first cap on 10 September 1997 in a 1–0 defeat to Albania in Zürich.
 His second cap came in a 3–0 home loss to Germany on 27 March 1999 in a Euro 2000 qualifier.
-The rest of his caps were all friendlies.
+His remaining caps were all friendlies.
 His first start for Northern Ireland came in Belfast on 26 April 2000, his sixth cap – the Northern Irish beat the Hungarians 1–0.

 After three years away from the international scene, he was recalled in February 2004.
 He played six games in 2004 after being recalled, his last one coming in a goalless draw with Switzerland on 18 August.

 Style of play

-Sonner was a midfielder with long hair, a languid playing style and excellent vision and passing skills.
+Sonner was a midfielder with long hair, a languid playing style, excellent vision and passing skills.